yzhaoo/qtcipy/doc/user_guide.md

 ## Creating the Hamiltonian

-The Hamiltonian can create from one of the sublibraries as
+The Hamiltonian can be created from one of the sublibraries as

 ```python
 from qtcipy.tbscftk import hamiltonians